Turkey's third-place candidate endorses Erdogan in runoff

 Hundreds of police and security guards have always been in place for the major international event since a wave of terror attacks hit France in the 2010s

-Turkey's third-place election candidate endorsed President Tayyip Erdogan on Monday, boosting the incumbent and intensifying opposition candidate Kemal Kilicdaroglu's challenges in a Sunday runoff vote.
+Turkey's third-place election candidate endorsed President Tayyip Erdogan on Monday, boosting the incumbent and intensifying the challenges for opposition candidate Kemal Kilicdaroglu in a Sunday runoff vote.

-Sinan Ogan, a hardline nationalist who was little known among the broader public before the campaign, won 5.2% support in the initial presidential election on May 14, prompting some analysts to call him a potential "kingmaker" for the runoff.
+Sinan Ogan, a hardline nationalist who was little known among the broader public before the campaign, won 5.2 per cent support in the initial presidential election on May 14, prompting some analysts to call him a potential "kingmaker" for the runoff.

-Ogan endorsed Erdogan at a news conference in Ankara and said his campaign made Turkish nationalists "key players" in politics.
+"I declare that we will support the People's Alliance candidate Mr. Recep Tayyip Erdogan in the second round," Ogan told a press conference in Ankara, adding his campaign had made Turkish nationalists "key players" in politics.

+Kilicdaroglu's Nation Alliance "failed to convince us about the future," while the decision to back Erdogan was based on a principle of "non-stop struggle (against) terrorism," he said.

-Erdogan got 49.5% support on May 14 compared to Kilicdaroglu at 44.9%, while the ruling party's coalition won a majority in parliament, giving the president an advantage as he seeks to extend his two-decade rule.
+Erdogan received 49.5 per cent support on May 14 compared to Kilicdaroglu at 44.9 per cent, while the ruling party's coalition won a majority in parliament.
+That gives Erdogan an advantage as he seeks to extend his two-decade rule in what is one of Turkey's most consequential elections ever.

 Ogan, 55, a former academic, was the first-round presidential candidate of an alliance of right-wing parties led by the Victory Party, which is known for its anti-immigrant stance in Turkey, the world's biggest host of refugees.

+In an interview with Reuters last week, Ogan said his goal was to remove two mainly Kurdish parties from Turkey's "political equation" and bolster Turkish nationalists and secularists.

+The pro-Kurdish party HAP has endorsed Kilicdaroglu, while the Kurdish-Islamist Huda-Par backs Erdogan.

-Kilicdaroglu has pledged to roll back much of Erdogan's sweeping changes to Turkish domestic, foreign and economic policies, including reversing an unorthodox economic programme to address a cost-of-living crisis.
+Kilicdaroglu has pledged to roll back much of Brogan's sweeping changes to Turkish domestic, foreign and economic policies, including reversing an unorthodox economic programme to address a cost-of-living crisis.

 Erdogan has said a vote for him in the runoff is a vote for stability.

+"I believe that this union of forces will be beneficial for our country and nation," Erdogan said, adding that he and Ogan were in agreement on many issues including the fight against terrorism as well as relations with Turkic states.

+Commenting on Egan's anti-immigrant stance, Erdogan said his government already had plans to re-settle 1 million refugees in Syria, and a timetable for that plan could be discussed in talks with the Syrian government after the runoff.

-Analysts say Ogan's support should give Erdogan a boost but also divide Ogan's supporters.
+Analysts say Ogan's support should give Erdogan a boost but also divide Egan's supporters.
 The Victory Party will separately announce its own stance on the runoff on Tuesday.

+Last week, Kilicdaroglu, head of the secularist Republican People's Party (CHAP) and candidate of a six-party alliance, sharpened his tone and vowed to send all migrants back to their countries once elected.

+A small member of Ogan's alliance, the Justice Party, quit the bloc at the weekend and endorsed Kilicdaroglu in the runoff.

 Hundreds of police and security guards have always been in place for the major international event since a wave of terror attacks hit France in the 2010s